illinoistech-itm/jhajek/itmo-340-540/week-13/Readme.md

 9) Every host has a ___________  Interface Card
 i.

-10) True or False: Correct if false - Your laptop will use the ARP protocol to tell a switch it is physically connected to its MAC and IP address mapping
+10) True or False: Correct if false - Your laptop will use the ARP protocol to tell a switch it is physically connected and broadcast its MAC and IP address mapping
 i.

 11) True or False: Correct if false - In the Ethernet Frame (see figure 6.20 in the Discord Notes and Resources channel) the Destination Address and Source Address are the source and destination IP addresses